hhandika/segul/README.md

 cargo install segul
 ```

-Cargo will check whether the version of the app in your computer different from the version in the rust package repository ([crates.io](https://crates.io/crates/segul)) and will install the newer version if it is available.
+Cargo will check whether the version of the app in your computer different from the version in the Rust package repository ([crates.io](https://crates.io/crates/segul)) and will install the newer version if it is available.
 Similar procedure is also applied for installing from the GitHub repository:

 ```Bash
 cargo install --git https://github.com/hhandika/segul.git